 This post contains affiliate links, which means that if you purchase something, I earn a small commission at no extra cost to you.
 You can read more about it here in my privacy policy.
 Thanks for supporting Shifting Roots!

 Before we get into the secrets to growing strong pepper plants from seed, let’s just make sure you’ve got your seed starting basics covered.
 All the tricks in the world won’t help you if you don’t have these things in order.
-You’ll need:

-- Pepper seeds
+- pepper seeds

-- Jiffy pods (if you use them)
+- jiffy pots (if you use them)

-- A grow light, or south facing window
+- a grow light, or south-facing window

 Finally, peppers can take a long time to germinate.
 Don’t expect to see any green until around 2 weeks after you’ve sown the seeds.